fortrabbit/blog/headless-php.md

 ### PHP as the backend

 The backend of a JAMstack can be anything.
 From a Firebase database, to a hosted CMS like Contentful.
 We provide PHP hosting.
-So let's look at that.
+So let's look into that.

 #### CMS systems